xryanglab/SCASL/README.md

 - **bam**: bam file directory.
 - **lc**: directory of leafcutter.
+- **junction**: junction file directory.
+If no junction directory is provided, a junction directory will be automatically generated in the current location.
 - **sites_initial**: quality control of the initial junction matrix, minimum number of expressing cells per site.
 - **runs_initial**: quality control of the initial junction matrix, minimum number of expressing sites per cell.
 - **sites_quality**: quality control of the AS matrix, minimum number of expressing cells per AS group.